-Radioimmunoassay: LH and FSH release was determined by radioimmunoassay using antiserum and standards (RP-3) provided by the National Hormone and Pituitary program, NIDDK.
+LH and FSH release was determined by radioimmunoassay using antiserum and standards (RP-3) provided from the National Pituitary Agency and Dr. AF Parlow (Harbor-UCLA Medical Center, Torrance, CA).

 Pituitary cells were cultured in 24-well plates.
 On day 2, cells were subjected in sixtuplicates to the different experimental maneuvers.
-After 3 hours, supernatants were collected and LH or FSH concentration was measured by radioimmunoassay (Vanecek and Klein, 1995).
-The secretion was expressed as the amount of hormone released by 15 x 10^4 cells (ng/well), or as normalized mean \pm SEM values.
-Inter- and intraassay coefficients of variation were 8.5% and 2.4%, respectively; the sensitivity of the assay was 20 pg.
+After 3 h, supernatants were collected and LH or FSH concentration was measured by radioimmunoassay (Vaněček and Klein 1995).
+The secretion was expressed as the amount of hormone released by 15 x 10^4 cells (ng/well), or as normalized mean \pm S.E.M. values.
+Inter- and intraassay coefficients of variation were 8.5 % and 2.4 %, respectively; the sensitivity of the assay was 20 pg.